 - discuss, ask, challenge, propose motions

 However, it is not enough to just cooperate with the other student representatives, since you will be in the minority during decision-making situations.
 Thus, it is beneficial for the student representatives to get to know the professor and middle group representatives.
+Discussing the topics of meetings before hand with other members of the group is not forbidden, in fact, it is recommended.
 The smart thing to do is to find out where the representatives of other administrative organs stand on the issues, so that you can predict what the tone of the discussion in the meeting is going to be like.
 You should promote your views actively even in casual get-togethers between meetings.

 Cooperation also comes in handy in the sense that often representatives get the agendas at the last minute – communication between different administrative organs increases the student representatives’ common knowledge of the big picture: what is happening at the university and what kind of matters are probably going to be on the agenda in the near future.